ryanlovett-au/mysql-backup-sync/README.md

 You can then test your connection using the menu option provided.

+If you would like to use SSH Passwords, then you will likely need to install the `sshpass` package.
+For SSH key authentication, no additonal packages are required.

 ### Configure Source Databases

 Once you have configured a source host you can then proceed to add a database.